KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Typo: Found `Magic Mirror` in file `Landmark.js`: Replace it with `MagicMirror²`.
 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+10. Recommendation: Replace eslintrc by new flat config.
-10. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-SHL by bureus](https://github.com/bureus/MMM-SHL)